Find a Doctor

 “Point-Hemoglobin A1c Goals: Is Lower Better? ” Tufts Medical Center Point-Counterpoint Grand Rounds.
 Boston, MA.
 October 12, 2018.

 “Evidence and the Individual Patient: Understanding Heterogeneous Treatment Effects for Patient-Centered Care.”
 National Academy of Medicine.
 Washington, DC.
 May 31, 2018.

 "Selecting patients for lung cancer screening by personalized risk offers limited long term gains" Tufts Medical Center.
 Boston, MA.
 February 1, 2018

 “Personalized Risk Information in Cost Effectiveness Studies (PRICES).”
 Chapter 14.
 Health Economics Common Fund Research Symposium.
 Bethesda, MD.
 September 25, 2017.

 “Moving Beyond Averages” Patient-Centered Outcomes Research Institute.
 January 2017

 “PACE Symposium: Using Group Data to Treat Individuals” Tufts Medical Center, Boston, MA.
 June 4, 2015.

 “Getting it Right the First Time: Can We Predict Who is Likely to Respond?”
 The Myth of Average: Why Individual Patient Differences Matter Conference.
 Omni Shoreham Hotel, Washington DC, Nov 30, 2012.

 “An index to identify stroke-related versus incidental patent foramen ovale in cryptogenic stroke.”
 Neurology Podcast.
 August 13 2013 Issue.

-Program Coordinator II, Predictive Analytics and Comparative Effectiveness (PACE) Center
+Predictive Analytics and Comparative Effectiveness (PACE) Center